igor-makarov/xcake/docs/Cakefile.md

 #### Configuration File

-Sets the path to a XCConfig to inherit build settings from.
+Sets the path to a XCConfig file to inherit build settings from.

 ```ruby
 configuration.configuration_file = "Files/Settings.xcconfig"